 New divers often underestimate the significance of owning a good dive knife: you hardly use it but, when you do, it will be in a life or death situation.
 No, that doesn’t mean you will use the dive knife to fend off enemy divers.
-All it will actually do is cut you lose from lines, rope, vegetation, and other stuff that may trap you.
+All it will actually do is cut you loose from lines, rope, vegetation, and other stuff that may trap you.

 This can be quite scary because, under the water, you can’t call for help and plus nobody will see you if the water is dark.
 This guide will walk you through the steps needed to find the best dive knife.

-The fact they are light weight and can simply be strapped to your thigh, or placed into your BCD, there no real excuse not to bring one with you on your next scuba diving adventure.
+The fact they are lightweight and can simply be strapped to your thigh, or placed into your BCD, there is no real excuse not to bring one with you on your next scuba diving adventure.

 We have listed next to the name of the knife the best use for it i.e “best dive knife under 50$” or “best dive knife for beginners” this is to help you see quickly which would be the best one for you.

-The reviews for this knife speak for itself as “the only dive knife you will ever need” it is a little expensive but in the long run you will save money as this will last you a very long time.
+The reviews for this knife speak for themselves as “the only dive knife you will ever need” it is a little expensive but in the long run you will save money as this will last you a very long time.

 The Mares Force Bat Titanium offers greater cutting sharpness with its custom-ground blade with unique serrations, allowing you to cut through a variety of materials effortlessly.

-The blade is made from anti rust resistant stainless steel material which makes it easy to sharpen, just remember to rinse it along with all your other scuba gear after a salt water dive.
+The blade is made from anti-rust-resistant stainless steel material which makes it easy to sharpen, just remember to rinse it along with all your other scuba gear after a saltwater dive.
 This is an extremely affordable dive knife which makes it attractive to a wide range of divers.

 The Cressi Orca dive knife has been specially designed to be used as a work tool.
 It comes up quite bigger and heavier than most other dive knives, making the bigger jobs a lot easier.